Equivariant minimal surfaces in $\mathbb{CH}^2$ and their Higgs bundles

-Note that those which are non-maximal cannot be convex cocompact, since they preserve a complex line but act non-cocompactly on this line. \end{rem} Each Higgs bundle in Theorem \ref{thm:hol} corresponds to a quadruple $(\Sigma_c,B,L,\eta)$ where $\eta\neq 0$ is the extension class, $\eta \in H^1(\Sigma_c,KL^{-1}(B))$.
-As in \S 3, we can understand the relationship between $\eta$ and geometric invariants of $f$ via the Dolbeault isomorphism.
+Note that those which are non-maximal cannot be convex cocompact, since they preserve a complex line but act non-cocompactly on this line. \end{rem} Let $\eta\neq 0$ be the extension class of the extension \eqref{eq:holext} for $\rho$ irreducible.
+Since $L$ is only determined up to isomorphism the Higgs bundle only determines $\eta$ up to scale.
+Therefore each Higgs bundle in Theorem \ref{thm:hol} corresponds to a quadruple $(\Sigma_c,B,L,\C.\eta)$ where $\C.\eta$ is the line generated by $\eta$, i.e., a point in $\P H^1(\Sigma_c,KL^{-1}(B))$.
+In fact, it is not hard to show that the rescaling of $\eta$ corresponds to the $\C^*$-action on the Higgs bundle $(E,\Phi)\mapsto (E,t\Phi)$.
+Since Hodge bundles are invariant under this action, this gives another way of interpreting the independence of the data on the scale of $\eta$.
+However, once $(\rho,f)$ is known there is a preferred representative for $\eta$ given by the geometric invariants of $f$ via the Dolbeault isomorphism.
 First we need to introduce the tensor